-Staying Cool offers design-led boutique serviced apartments, apartment hotels and now a holiday home – aimed at people who want to feel both completely at home and thoroughly looked after.
+Staying Cool is an independent business offering design-led boutique serviced apartments, apartment hotels and now an overseas holiday house – aimed at people who want to feel both completely at home and thoroughly looked after.

 The well-travelled founders of Staying Cool are passionate about many things but three in particular stand out; design, detail and difference.